gbmhunter/blog/content/posts/2021/01-31-january-2021-updates/_index.md

 * Added a new page on {{% link text="Multiplexers And Demultiplexers" src="/electronics/components/multiplexers-and-demultiplexers" %}}.

+  {{% figure src="/electronics/components/multiplexers-and-demultiplexers/cd4051b-functional-diagram-ti.png" width="400px" %}}

-* Added info on the KiCad page on how to create resistor and Zener simulation components.
+* Added info on the {{% link text="KiCad Tips And Tricks page" src="/electronics/general/kicad/kicad-tips-and-tricks" %}} on how to create resistor and Zener simulation components.